After Her Husband’s Betrayal God Saved Her From the Haze of Pain (Audio Essay)

 Hong’er then read this passage of God’s words: “Because the essence of God is holy, that means that only through God can you walk the bright, right road through life; only through God can you know the meaning of life, only through God can you live out a real life, possess the truth, know the truth, and only through God can you obtain life from the truth.
 Only God Himself can help you shun evil and deliver you from the harm and control of Satan.
 Besides God, no one and nothing can save you from the sea of suffering so that you suffer no longer: This is determined by the essence of God.
 Only God Himself saves you so selflessly, only God is ultimately responsible for your future, for your destiny and for your life, and He arranges all things for you.
 This is something that nothing created or non-created can achieve.
 Because nothing created or non-created possesses an essence of God such as this, no person or thing has the ability to save you or to lead you.
 This is the importance of God’s essence to man” (“God Himself, the Unique VI” in The Word Appears in the Flesh).

 Hong’er understood from God’s words that only God can save man from Satan’s corruption, and people can only gain discernment on Satan’s tactics and methods of corrupting mankind by understanding the truth through God’s words.
 That’s the only way to gain insight into Satan’s trickery, escape its harm, and live freely.
 She sighed, lamenting that for so many years she had been ruled by the erroneous ideas and that seeking happiness through marriage was nothing more than an illusion.
 She thought of the fact that her husband was also a person corrupted by Satan, and all he sought were negative, evil things.
 So he could only bring her suffering and injury; he couldn’t bring her any happiness whatsoever.
 Only God’s love for people is selfless, and only God wholeheartedly wants to save people from Satan’s reign.
 God has expressed all sorts of truths and arranges all kinds of environments in order to purify and transform mankind, and it’s all to lead people to escape Satan’s harm and bring them happy lives.
 But for corrupt humanity, as soon as something touches upon their own personal interest they will betray; only God can be by people’s side at all times, at all places, and help them get through every adversity.
-Only God can be truly relied upon, and theis the only real harbor for a person’s soul.
+Only God can be truly relied upon, and the house of God is the only real harbor for a person’s soul.
 In the past, Hong’er had no understanding of the evil trends that arise from Satan and had just lived in resentment of her husband without any happiness or joy.
 She spent every day in misery, bound and harmed by Satan—the pain was unspeakable.
 Now that she had found the root of her suffering she no longer hated her husband.
 It was like a great weight lifted off of her shoulders, and she felt a kind of peace, ease, and freedom in her soul that she never had before!
 She truly gained the experience of having discernment on all sorts of people, events, and things through understanding the truth and was finally free of the torture of suffering and the harm from Satan.

 Now that she had the enlightenment and guidance of God’s words, Hong’er was no longer in such low spirits as before.
-She also completely let go of and come to peace with her husband betraying their marriage.
+She also completely let go of and came/come to peace with her husband betraying their marriage.
 She finally bid farewell to those days of that haze looming over her and everyone who knew her said that she had changed as a person, that she had become more clear-headed and carefree.
 She was full of gratitude for God because all of these changes were achieved in her through God’s words.

 Several years have passed.
-Hong’er reads God’s words often, lives a life of, has fellowship on God’s words with her brothers and sisters, and puts everything into fulfilling the duty of one of creation.
+Hong’er reads God’s words often, lives a life of the church, has fellowship on God’s words with her brothers and sisters, and puts everything into fulfilling the duty of one of creation.
 Her days are very fulfilling.
 She has understood some truths and has clearly seen that a person’s life on earth isn’t just lived for the sake of their spouse or children, but it is to fulfill a creature’s proper duty, and that only by living that way can one bring joy to God.
 She has finally found the right path in life, which is to follow God, accept the judgment and chastisement of God’s words, undergo God’s work, and seek to understand and gain the truth.
 It is to fear God and shun evil, and become someone who obeys and worships God.
 Only all of this is the most meaningful and happy kind of life.
 Hong’er’s wish is to take this kind of path in life under God’s guidance and leadership, to gain truth and life, to fully free herself from Satan’s harm, and to live out a life with meaning—to live out the reality of the truth and bring glory to God!